mininny/WebRTCStudy/Glossary.md

 Instead of waiting for all possible ICE candidates (which may take several roundtrips), trickle ICE parallelizes the process.

 Trickle ICE sends the ICE candidate as soon as they become available, reducing the whole process time.

+### RTX (Retransmission)
+Retransmission is used to resend packets that were not successfully delivered to the recipient.

+While retransmission is usually useless for real-time media stream, there are some instances where it may be necessary.

 ### RTP
 Real-time Transport Protocol.
 It is designed for sending and receiving real time media.